Generic Name: liraglutide (LIR-a-GLOO-tide)

 Store used (open) pens either in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C), or at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
 Do not freeze.
 Throw away used pens after 30 days, even if they still contain medicine.

 Store liraglutide away from excessive heat and sunlight.
+Do not store in the bathroom.
 Do not use liraglutide if it has been frozen or overheated (above 86 degrees F).
 Keep the pen dry.
-Do not store liraglutide with a needle attached to the pen.
 Keep the pen cap on when not in use.
 Do not use liraglutide past the expiration date on the carton.
 Keep liraglutide out of the reach of children and away from pets.

 - If you have any questions about liraglutide, please talk with your doctor, pharmacist, or other health care provider.